dillonHe/EasyEDA-Documents/Tutorial/Introduction.md

 **LCSC**

-If you want to buy components to finsh your PCBA, you should try the **LCSC** module, LCSC.com and EasyEDA are the same company.
+If you want to buy components to finish your PCBA, you should try the **LCSC** module, LCSC.com and EasyEDA are the same company.

 EasyEDA partners with China’s largest electronic components online store by customers and ordering quantity launch [https://lcsc.com](https://lcsc.com).
  LCSC means **L**ove **C**omponents? **S**ave **C**ost!
 We suggest to our users to use LCSC parts to design.
 Why?